Switzerland Property Notebook

 Which areas are seeing the most buyer attention?

-Bruderholz, Gellert, Old Town, Riehen and St. Alban are drawing the most consistent demand.
+Bruderholz, Gellert, the Old Town, Riehen and St. Alban draw the most consistent prime demand.

 Can foreign nationals buy property in Basel?